News Dec 02, 2024

 Yes and voting for Jill Stein will save america.

-While I agree, as I note above that its important not to waste a vote, particularly if that results in a different/lesser election outcome than you have liked to see, I would suggest its premature to dismiss that this party might be a credible option by the time October '25 rolls around.
+While I agree, as I note above that its important not to waste a vote, particularly if that results in a different/lesser election outcome than you would have liked to see, I would suggest its premature to dismiss that this party might be a credible option by the time October '25 rolls around.
 Certainly, that's a high mountain to climb; but given a lot of Canadians currently feeling that 'None of the Above' is a preferable choice to 'Any of the above'; if they are well funded, its not out of the question they could contend, its just too early to know.

 The Greens who ought to have been a credible spoiler or partner to any other party have so shot themselves in the foot, again and again...........that there really does seem to be an opening.